• Skip to main content

 Making a Thermoelectric Generator (TEG) Circuit

 A thermoelectric generator (TEG) is a kind of "free energy device" which has the property of converting temperature into electricity.
-In this post we learn a little about this concept and find out how we can use it to generate electricity from heat and cold.
+In this post I have explained a little about this concept and find out how we can use it to generate electricity from heat and cold.

 What's TEG